isc-projects/kea/doc/sphinx/arm/hooks.rst

 print of a configuration did the opposite operation and put "comment" entries at the beginning of maps, but this was withdrawn in 1.7.9.

-As of Kea 1.3, the structures that allow user contexts are pools of all types (addresses and prefixes) and subnets.
-Kea 1.4 extended user context support to the global scope, interfaces configuration, shared networks, subnets, client classes, option data and definitions, host reservations, control socket, dhcp ddns, loggers and server ID.
-These are supported in both DHCPv4 and DHCPv6, with the exception of server ID which is DHCPv6 only.
+Kea supports user contexts at the following levels: global scope, interfaces configuration, shared networks, subnets, client classes, option data and definitions, host reservations, control socket, DHCP-DDNS, loggers, and server ID.
+These are supported in both DHCPv4 and DHCPv6, with the exception of server ID, which is DHCPv6 only.